adtma/adtma.github.io/_posts/2024-02-17-geotimescale-python-2.md

 import pandas as pd
 {% endhighlight %}

 The three main libraries you need to import are: `numpy, matplotlib, and pandas`.
-Numpy's main job is to do array and matrix operatios, whereas pandas' job is to store the information such as ages, color, etc. Matplotlib is our main workhorse (i.e., creating visualization and plots).
+Numpy's main job is to do array and matrix operations, whereas pandas' job is to store the information such as ages, color, etc. Matplotlib is our main workhorse (i.e., creating visualization and plots).

 If you are nerdier than me, and know more about python, you may question my choice in using pandas.
-I do know that I can wrap the data that I need to make the plot using python dictionary, but if it ain't broken, i don't need to fix it.
+I do know that I can wrap the data that I need to make the plot using python dictionary, but I am a true believer of `if it ain't broken, i don't need to fix it` principle:).

 In addition to the pyplot module of matplotlib, we also need to import the `Rectangle` patches module.
-As you may have guessed, its main job is drawing rectangle in matplotlib.
+As you may have guessed, its main job is drawing rectangles in matplotlib.

 The next line shown in the snippet below sets the thickness of your lines in the plot.